garrandall/popular-music-data/tracks/beast-of-burden-bette-midler.md

 What's the matter with me?
 Ain't I hot enough?
 Ain't I rough enough?
 Ain't I rich enough?
 I'm not too blind to see.
-Ohh, ohhh.
+Ohh, oh.

 I'll never be your beast of burden.
 So let's go home and draw the curtains.